Kratom is commonly consumed as a liquid extract, powder, or in capsules.

 Mitragynine interacts with the body’s opioid receptors.
 These receptors are responsible for mediating chemical changes related to pleasure and pain relief.

 Since ancient times, field workers in Southeast Asia have been known to use kratom in small serving sizes to boost stamina and productivity while also relieving fatigue.
 In higher serving sizes, kratom had historical significance and was used as part of socio-religious ceremonies.
 While not used in the Western world this way, in Eastern cultures kratom was used for the purpose of spiritual transcendence.

-Although kratom has not been indicated for any specific medical condition, many people use it as a form of self-treatment.
+Although kratom has not been indicated for any specific medical condition, many people use it as a form of biohacking.
 Taken in lower serving sizes, kratom is described as energizing.
-At higher serving sizes, users report more euphoric experiences and recreational use.
+At higher serving sizes, users report more soothing experiences.

 Strains and Veins

 Similar to substances like cannabis, kratom comes in different strains.
 Each strain is prized for its potential effects, and many times selecting a strain is a matter of personal preference.